 - Combine the application form and all the supporting documentation (including the email confirming supervision provided by the Academic Point of Contact) into a single PDF file.
 A full list of required and supporting documentation is available in ‘How to complete the Scholarship Application Form’ document.

 - Attached the PDF file to a single email.

 - Submit the completed application and supporting documentation (as a single email) to the appropriate email address by the deadline specified below.

 |Domestic||Email address for submitting applications will be active from 1 September 2016||5pm AEST 28 October 2016|

 Step 8: Referee reports

-Forward the Graduate Research Scholarship Referee Report Forms to your nominated referees with a request they complete, sign and submit the forms to firstname.lastname@example.org by the appropriate deadline.
+Forward the Graduate Research Scholarship Referee Report Forms (this is also available as a Microsoft Word document) to your nominated referees with a request they complete, sign and submit the forms to firstname.lastname@example.org by the appropriate deadline.

 Notification of outcomes